Pir00t/pir00t.github.io/_posts/2024-02-23-Vbox_mlwrlab.md

 ![dns.png](/assets/img/mlwrlab/pfsense_dns.png)

+---

+#### Sudden DNS Issues with pfSense and VPN?
+(It Might Be Your Provider)*

+Recently I noticed a change in behaviour within my lab in that when I was connected to VPN on my host, I would lose internet connectivity!
+After a bit of poking around, it seems my provider has made some upstream changes to their servers which was dropping all traffic coming from the pfSense guest.
+If this happens, the steps I took to resolve were:

+- Add VPN provider DNS server(s) in settings as above
+- Services > DNS Resolver > General Settings
+  - Enable Forwarding Mode (Save and Apply)

+---

 Finally, to ensure that your host network is actually isolated, click **Firewall > Rules** from the top menu bar, and you can edit the required interface rules.
 Within the LAN tab, add a new rule with the following values (edit Destination IP to whatever your physical network range is):

 - Action: Block